Mezcal Bottle Ilustrations

 Crushing and Fermentation

-After being cooked in the earthen pit for several days, the piñas are retrieved, crushed, and mashed.
+After being cooked in the earthen pit for several days, the piñas are pulled out, crushed, and mashed.
 Traditionally, this is done using a tahona, a stone wheel that is turned by a horse or a donkey.
 The resulting liquid is then left to ferment in large vats or barrels for 4 to 10 days.
 Some mezcaleros leave it to ferment naturally while others may employ the help of wild yeast, another factor that contributes to the differing flavors of mezcal.

 Distillation and Aging

-After fermentation, the liquid is collected and distilled in copper or clay pots, a process that adds flavor notes to the final product.
+After fermentation, the liquid is collected and distilled in copper or clay pots, a process that adds unique flavor notes to the final product.
 Mezcal is distilled twice.
 The first distillation is known as ordinario and results in a mezcal that is about 75 proof or 37.5% ABV.
 A second distillation process is required to raise the alcohol percentage.

 JOVEN